AI in Trading: Algos, LLMs and Quantum Computing

 TL;DR Summary: Advancing computational approaches to automating trading processes

 While in theory it is possible to trade without any strategy, the trader might soon discover that this is not a sustainable approach.
 So traders employ a wide range of strategies when trading markets.
 An example would be a moving average crossover as a signal to enter or exit a market.
-This is applied through the noise with the idea that this strategy will offer some signals which work out and will provide sufficient distance from the entry point to make it worthwhile.
+This is applied through the noise with the idea that this strategy will offer some signals that work out and will provide sufficient distance from the entry point to make it worthwhile.

-Traders may look at strategies and think is it possible to improve on these, and feel less like making a guess.
+Traders may look at strategies and think is it possible to improve on these and feel less like making a guess.
 Some might try and add on more indicators, but find the increasing complexity does not do what they imagined it might.
-So traders may turn to robots, which can execute strategies, deal with drawdown from this approach and hopefully end up with a gainful trade.
+So traders may turn to robots, which can execute strategies, deal with drawdown from this approach, and hopefully end up with a gainful trade.

 An algo is a computer program executing instructions specified in its algorithm